Matthew-Harvey/Snake/README.md

 # Snake
-The classic snake game as a mini coding challenge.
+Classic Snake game as a mini coding challenge.